- Meet Our Team

 - Am I prepared get to class on time, concentrate and study so that I succeed?
 Yes or No

-If after self-inquiry, you can answer these questions affirmatively, please familiarize yourself with the process and deadlines, or visit the Counseling Services Center for assistance.
+If after self-inquiry, you can answer these questions affirmatively, please familiarize yourself with the process and deadlines in the College Calendar or visit the Counseling Services Center for assistance.